isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 [PHOTO]
-<div style="background-color: white;">The passenger terminal building at Changi Airport under construction, 1977–81. *Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore*.
+<div style="background-color: white;">The passenger terminal building at Changi Airport under construction, 1977–81. *Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore*.</div>

 The S$268 million five-storey passenger terminal building was built to handle 10 million passengers a year and was the largest in the entire airport complex.
 Underneath the H-shaped passenger terminal building is Singapore’s first underground bus terminal.